priyapatelsp/Career_Buddy/README.md

 # ✨ CAREER BUDDY 💻 🚀

 Tired of staring at a blank screen? 😩 <br>
-Let <b> Career buddy </b> be your cold email co-pilot and help you analyse your profile for job too ! <br>
+Let <b> Career buddy </b> be your cold email co-pilot and help you analyse your profile for job too! <br>

 ## ✨ Features That Shine ✨